clintaire/PyGCA/README.md

 Make sure to run the tests with `pytest` and ensure everything is working before submitting your PR.

-For more details, see the [Contributing Guide](https://github.com/clintaire/PyGC/blob/PyGC/CONTRIBUTING.md).
+For more details, see the [Contributing Guide](https://github.com/clintaire/PyGCA/blob/PyGCA/CONTRIBUTING.md).

 ## How to Follow

-Join the community and stay updated with the latest changes to PyGC by following the repository on GitHub:
+Join the community and stay updated with the latest changes to PyGCA by following the repository on GitHub:

 - Watch the repository to get notifications for updates.
 - Star the repository if you find it useful.
-- Follow [Clint Airé](https://github.com/clintaire) for updates on PyGC and other projects.
+- Follow [Clint Airé](https://github.com/clintaire) for updates on PyGCA and other projects.

 ## Credits